-- Term policies administered by Diligenta are modelled using a cash flow based gross premium method.
-This allows for lapses. - Reinsurance assets and gross liabilities are calculated explicitly. - Conversion options on the policies are not modelled. - Policies administered by Capita are valued using a net premium method.
+- Term policies, with the exception of the business transferred in under the Part VII business transfer on 30 December 2011, are modelled using a cash flow based gross premium method.
+This allows for lapses. - Reinsurance assets and gross liabilities are calculated explicitly. - Conversion options on the policies are not modelled. - Policies transferred in under the Part VII business transfer on 30 December 2011 are valued using a net premium method.